NOAA-OWP/ngen/doc/NGEN_SERIALIZATION.md

 Both timestamps on disk (`simulation_timestamp` and `checkpoint_epoch`) are stored as `int64_t` signed seconds since the Unix epoch.
-The fixed 8-byte width keeps record headers predictable and makes `CheckpointIndex` entries compact.
+The fixed 8-byte width keeps record headers predictable and makes backend-side index entries compact.

 The format does not use `boost::serialization` — every field is written byte-by-byte in little-endian order via the library-internal